How to Build and Increase Your Credit Score When You’re Young

 In exchange for your down payment as collateral, you can start building your credit without any credit history.

 These cards won’t give you all the great benefits you hear about from other credit cards.
-And they’re not meant for long-term use.
+But they’re not meant for long-term use.
 As soon as you build enough credit history, you should apply for an Unsecured Credit Card.
 These are the cards you usually hear raving reviews about.

 But before you can enjoy the benefits, you have to go through a short-term trial period.
 Just think of having a Secured Credit Card as a rite-of-passage in the credit world.